 As discussed further by market below, the Company has responded to COVID-19 pandemic conditions by adapting how it communicates with, services, and transacts with our Members and our Members have similarly adapted their DMOs and other activities.
 These responsive actions have varied by region and by market due to the differing market- and regional-specific impacts of the pandemic and the conditions and challenges unique to a particular market or region independent of the impacts of the pandemic.
 The factors described above help Members increase their business, which in turn helps drive Volume Point growth in our business, and thus, net sales growth.
-The discussion below of net sales details some of the specific drivers of changes in our business and causes of sales fluctuations during the three months ended March 31, 2021 as compared to the same period in 2020, as well as the unique growth or contraction factors specific to certain geographic regions or significant countries within a region during these periods.
-Net sales fluctuations, both Company-wide and within a particular geographic region or country, are primarily the result of changes in volume, changes in foreign currency translation rates.
+The discussion below of net sales details some of the specific drivers of changes in our business and causes of sales fluctuations during the three and six months ended June 30, 2021 as compared to the same periods in 2020, as well as the unique growth or contraction factors specific to certain geographic regions or significant markets within a region during these periods.
+Net sales fluctuations, both Company-wide and within a particular geographic region or market, are primarily the result of changes in volume, changes in prices, or changes in foreign currency translation rates.
 The discussion of changes in net sales quantifies the impact of those drivers that are quantifiable such as changes in foreign currency translation rates, and cites the estimated impact of any significant price changes.
 The remaining drivers, which management believes are the primary drivers of changes in volume, are typically qualitative factors whose impact cannot be quantified.
 We use Volume Points as an indication for changes in sales volume.

 We expect the impact of the COVID-19 pandemic to impact our results of operations in future quarters and their comparability to prior periods, both on a consolidated basis and at the regional level.
 However, given the unpredictable, unprecedented, and fluid nature of the pandemic and its economic consequences, we are unable to predict the extent to which the pandemic and its related impacts will adversely impact our business, financial condition, and results of operations, including the impact it may have on our regions and individual markets.
-See below for a more detailed discussion of the pandemic's impact on net sales for the first quarter for each geographic region and individual market.
+See below for a more detailed discussion of the pandemic's impact on net sales for the second quarter and first half of 2021 for each geographic region and individual market.